 In a workshop today I suffered from temporary digital impairment. why? because of the reflection on the TV screen. it might seem trivial, but not being able to clearly see the screen made it hard for me to be fully engaged with the content being displayed.
 I had to work so much harder to try… Continue reading Accessibility

-When people have no choice they’ll struggle through but this doesn’t meant you should treat people like the they are computers – an online checkin experience.
+When people have no choice they’ll struggle through but this doesn’t mean you should treat people like they are computers – an online check-in experience.

-Recently, I was trying to check in for a flight. it was a long distance flight so I felt it important to check-in and choose my seat as soon as it was available.
+Recently, I was trying to check in for a flight. it was a long-distance flight, so I felt it important to check-in and choose my seat as soon as it was available.
 I logged onto the website precisely 23.5 hours before the flight – 30 minutes after check-in opened.
-Treating people like computers In… Continue reading When people have no choice they’ll struggle through but this doesn’t meant you should treat people like the they are computers – an online checkin experience.
+Treating people like computers In a… Continue reading When people have no choice they’ll struggle through but this doesn’t mean you should treat people like they are computers – an online check-in experience.

 Cinema reservation seat chooser

-I recently reserved some cinema tickets for myself and some friends online via my mobile.
+I recently reserved cinema tickets for myself and some friends online via my mobile.
 It was all going well and was pretty straightforward.
-Then I saw a red banner at the top of the page… somehow, maybe because of my fat fingers, but probably not, I had selected sears that were sat separately.
-I… Continue reading Cinema reservation seat chooser
+Then I saw a red banner at the top of the page… Somehow, maybe because of my fat fingers, but probably not, I had selected sears that were sat separately.
+But, of… Continue reading Cinema reservation seat chooser

 Inspiration – A nice example of simple profile completion

-A humanistic robot Slack presents a very nice way of getting a user to complete their profile by only asking for the minimum amount of information they need when registering.
+A humanistic robot Slack presents a very nice way of getting users to complete their profile by only asking for the minimum amount of information they need when registering.
 They then ask the user to fill in the remainder as they begin to use the system.
-I wonder how many people write “hello” when… Continue reading Inspiration – A nice example of simple profile completion

 Remote user testing – task success feedback examples

-It can be hard to get the right or useful feedback when you are remote user testing.
-When you sit in the same room as someone its easy to think of ways you can rephrase the question or task so that the participant will understand, but when you work remotely, you’ll need to be especially… Continue reading Remote user testing – task success feedback examples
+Getting the right or helpful feedback when you are remote user testing can be difficult.
+When you sit in the same room as someone, it’s easy to think of ways to rephrase the question or task so that the participant will understand.
+Still, when you work remotely, you’ll need to be especially careful that your… Continue reading Remote user testing – task success feedback examples

 UX in retail – meetup summary

-At Mobile UX London‘s meetup, “Mobile UX in Retail”, we heard from Sabrina Duda from ThoughtWorks, and Alex Baggallay and Sann Misra from PwC about their experiences and expectations about UX in retail.
+At Mobile UX London‘s meetup, “Mobile UX in Retail”, we heard from Sabrina Duda from ThoughtWorks, Alex Baggallay and Sann Misra from PwC about their experiences and expectations about UX in retail.
 Insights… Nordstrom Nordstrom will analyse the Pinterest activity in the local area and place those item in the store window.
-Sales went… Continue reading UX in retail – meetup summary
+Consequently, sales went… Continue reading UX in retail – meetup summary